-DFS can also provide a migration path for customers moving NSS volumes from NetWare 6.5 SP8 or OES to OES 2015 SP1.
-The Move Volume task for DFS can be used on a NetWare or OES server to move file data on an NSS volume to a target NSS volume or an NCP volume on an OES 2015 SP1 server.
-This allows you to gradually move data to an OES 2015 SP1 environment, without committing to a turnkey change of operating environment.
-For an example, see Chapter 6, "Migrating DFS from NetWare to OES 2015 SP1," on page 49.
+DFS can also provide a migration path for customers moving NSS volumes from NetWare 6.5 to OES 11 SP3.
+The Move Volume task for DFS can be used on a NetWare server to move file data on an NSS volume to a target NSS volume or an NCP volume on an OES server.
+This allows you to gradually move data to an OES environment, without committing to a turnkey change of operating environment.
+For an example, see Chapter 6, "Migrating DFS from NetWare to OES 11 SP3," on page 49.